 Includes both physical and chemical conditions

-According to MEPC, the discharge wastewater must have a pH-value of no less than pH6.5 at 4 m from the overboard discharge point of the ship.
-To document compliance FORCE Technology has developed a CFD model (computational fluid dynamics) that simulates the pH value in the seawater in a 4 m radius around the wastewater discharge.
+According to MEPC, the discharge wastewater must have a pH-value of no less than pH 6.5 at 4 m from the overboard discharge point of the ship.
+To document compliance we has developed a CFD model (computational fluid dynamics) that simulates the pH value in the seawater in a 4 m radius from the wastewater discharge.